Throttle (film)

-Throttle (also known as No Way Up) is a 2005 American thriller film directed by James Seale and starring Grayson McCouch.
+Throttle (also known as No Way Up) is a 2005 American thriller film and a spinoff sequel to Duel (1971).
+It was directed by James Seale and starring Grayson McCouch.
 Other cast members include Adrian Paul and Amy Locane.
 It was filmed entirely in Denver, Colorado.

 Plot

 Financial analyst Tom Weaver (Grayson McCouch) is a troubled man.
 He has recently broken off a potential affair with a co-worker named Rebecca.
 He is also arguing with himself if he wants to continue with a shady ten million dollar business deal with his boss.
 He has also discovered identical motel keys in his wife, Molly's purse and his boss's car, leading him to believe that she is having an affair.
 He confronts her about it and she denies this.
 He lies to her about where he is going and heads to his building to complete the deal to hopefully get himself rich.